Print

 steak butter

-Garlic Herb Compound Butter Recipe
+Garlic-Herb Compound Butter Recipe

-• Author: Adam Wojtow
+• Author: Adam Wójtowicz

 • Prep Time: 15 minutes

-• Total Time: 1 hour 15 minutes
+• Total Time: 30 minutes (not including chilling time)

-• Yield: 8 servings
+• Yield: 8 servings (about 1 tablespoon each)

 Description